-• All staff should be aware that safeguarding incidents and/or behaviours can be associated with factors outside the school or college and/or can occur between children outside of these environments.
+All staff should be aware that safeguarding incidents and/or behaviours can be associated with factors outside the school or college and/or can occur between children outside of these environments.

-All staff, but especially the DSL (and deputies) should consider whether children are at risk of exploitation or abuse outside of their families.
-Extra-familial harms take a variety of different forms and children can be vulnerable to multiple harms including, but not limited to, sexual exploitation, criminal exploitation and serious youth violence.
+All staff, but especially the Designated Safeguarding Lead (and deputies) should consider whether children are at risk of exploitation or abuse outside of their families.
+Extra-familial harms take a variety of different forms and children can be vulnerable to multiple harms including, but not limited to, sexual exploitation, criminal exploitation and serious youth

-- We are aware of indicators that may signal children are involved with serious violent crime.
+School/service are aware of indicators that may signal children are involved with serious violent crime.
 All staff recognise that these may include:

 - Increased absences from school

 - A change in friendships or groups (friendships with older children or groups)

 - A decline in performance

-- Changes to wellbeing or signs of self harm
+- Changes to wellbeing or signs of self-harm

-- Unexplained injuries
+- o Unexplained injuries

 - Unexplained gifts and possessions (this may indicate they have been approached with individuals associated with gangs)

-The school identify risk factors associated with children that have been permanently excluded from school.
-Further advice regarding youth violence is provided in the Home Office's Preventing youth violence and gang involvement and its Criminal exploitation of children and vulnerable adults: county lines guidance.
+School/service identify risk factors associated with children that have been permanently excluded from school.
+Further advice regarding youth violence is provided in the Home Office's Preventing youth violence and gang involvement and its Criminal exploitation of children and vulnerable adults: county lines guidance

-- We recognise the risks posed to children in relation to involvement in gang related activity which may be street gang, peer group or organised crime.
+The school/service recognises the risks posed to children in relation to involvement in gang related activity, which may be street gang, peer group or organised crime.
 Young people who are involved in gangs are more like to suffer harm themselves, through retaliatory violence, displaced retaliation, territorial violence with other gangs or other harm suffered whilst committing a crime.
-In addition children may experience violence as part of an initiation or hazing practices. - The school understands that referral can be crucial in the early identification of children who may need additional support due to gang related activity and as such will provide an appropriate response/referral to the Family Partnership service when concerns are raised about indicators of gang activity. - If, however information suggests a child may be at risk of significant harm due to gang related activity, a referral will be made to the Multi Agency Safeguarding Hub within Children's Social Care. - Where there are concerns that a child or young person may be, or is at risk of becoming involved in gang related activity, a referral will be made to the MAG panel in accordance with local procedures as part of the safeguarding response. - We understand the process of completing a Multi Agency Submission form which highlights broader concerns contextually occurring outside of the child's home.
-See Appendix 7 for further information.
+In addition, children may experience violence as part of an initiation or hazing practices

+The school understands that referral can be crucial in the early identification of children who may need additional support due to gang related activity and as such will provide an appropriate response/referral to the Family Partnership Service

+Where there are concerns that a child or young person may be, or is at risk of becoming, involved in gang related activity, a referral will be made to the MAG panel in accordance with local procedures as part of the safeguarding response

+If information suggests a child may be at risk of significant harm due to gang related activity a referral will be made to the Multi Agency Safeguarding Hub within Children's Social Care

+(School/Service) understand the process of completing a Multi Agency Submission Form which highlights broader concerns contextually occurring outside of the child's home.
+See Appendix 7 for further information

-19. Safeguarding Children in Specific Circumstances: Youth Generated Sexualised imagery
+19. Safeguarding Children in Specific Circumstances: Youth Generated Sexualised Imagery

-- The school recognises the impact of online social communication and the issue of sending or posting sexually suggestive images including nude or semi-nude photographs via mobiles or over the internet.
-We pay due regard to the guidance issued by the UK Council for Child Internet Safety in relation to how we respond to incidents. - All staff should have an awareness of safeguarding issues that can put children at risk of harm.
+The school recognises the impact of online social communication and the issue of sending or posting sexually suggestive images including nude or semi-nude photographs via mobiles or over the internet.
+The school pay due regard to the guidance issued by the UK Council for Child Internet Safety in relation to how to respond to incidents

+All staff should have an awareness of safeguarding issues that can put children at risk of harm.
 Behaviours linked to issues such as drug taking and or alcohol misuse, deliberately missing education and consensual and non-consensual sharing of nudes and semi-nudes images and/or videos can be signs that children are at risk.